 It is Ramsay's policy to conduct its business in an open, honest, fair and ethical way.
-Ramsay takes a zero-tolerance approach to all instances of Bribery and Corruption and requires Ramsay Employees to act professionally, fairly and with integrity at all times.
+Ramsay takes a zerotolerance approach to all instances of Bribery and Corruption and requires Ramsay Employees to act professionally, fairly and with integrity at all times.
+The Ramsay Board and senior management are committed to preventing Bribery and Corruption and to fostering a robust culture of integrity at Ramsay.

 Ramsay is committed to complying with all applicable anti-corruption laws in all jurisdictions in which Ramsay businesses operate.
-Many of these laws have extra-territorial reach, which means that an act of bribery or corruption performed in one country may have legal consequences under the laws of another.
+Many of these laws have extra-territorial reach, which means that an act of Bribery or Corruption performed in one country may have legal consequences under the laws of another.

-This policy sets out the responsibilities of all Ramsay Employees and Associates in observing and upholding our position on bribery and corruption.
-It provides information and guidance to those working for us on how to recognise and deal with bribery and corruption issues.
+This policy sets out the responsibilities of all Ramsay Employees and Associates in observing and upholding our position on Bribery and Corruption.
+It provides information and guidance to those working for us on how to recognise and deal with Bribery and Corruption issues.

 Ramsay will not tolerate any Employee or Associate being involved in any level of Bribery or Corruption irrespective of whether the Bribery or Corruption takes place in the public or private sector.
 Under no circumstances will Ramsay approve any offers made to win business or influence a business decision in Ramsay's favour.
-Ramsay Employees and Associates must not give, offer, promise, accept or request a bribe and must not cause or permit a Bribe to be given, offered, promised or accepted.
+Ramsay Employees and Associates must not give, offer, promise, accept or request a Bribe and must not cause or permit a Bribe to be given, offered, promised or accepted.

 Ramsay Employees and Associates are required to report any circumstances which are, or which they reasonably suspect may be, in breach of this policy.
-All reported incidences of actual or suspected bribery or corruption will be promptly and thoroughly investigated and dealt with appropriately.
+All reported incidences of actual or suspected Bribery or Corruption will be promptly and thoroughly investigated and dealt with appropriately.